Françoise Pascal

-Françoise Pascal was born (14 October 1949) in Mauritius to French parents.
-She is a British actress, singer, dancer, fashion model, and producer born.
-She appeared in numerous film and television productions in her peak throughout the late 1960s to early 1980s.
-Film roles include two films with Peter Sellers, There’s A Girl In My Soup (1970) and Soft Beds, Hard Battles (1973).
-Her career further advanced with appearances in Burke & Hare (1972), La Rose De Fer (1973), and Keep It Up Downstairs (1976).
-Her greatest success was on the hit British sitcom Mind Your Language as Danielle Favre.
-She also became established as a sex symbol as Penthouse Pet of the Month for August 1970, and appearing on the first cover of Club International in 1972.
+Françoise Pascal (born 14 October 1949) is a Mauritius-British actress, singer, dancer, fashion model, and producer.
+She appeared in numerous film and television productions at her peak throughout the late 1960s to early 1980s.

 Early life

-Pascal was born in Mauritius colony of the United Kingdom, to Marcel and Claire Pascal.
+Pascal was born in the Mauritius colony of the United Kingdom, to Marcel and Claire Pascal, who were French citizens.
 She grew up with her parents and four siblings in Mauritius, until age 6 when her family moved to London.
 She also lived in Paris for some time where she attended La Sorbonne.
 Her father died when she was 14.